Best Pillows for Side Sleepers: Reviews and Buyer’s Guide

 - Features adjustable memory foam and microfiber fill.

-- Has a medium feel perfect for side sleepers.
+- Has a soft feel perfect for side sleepers.

 The Wamsutta® pillow is made to be extra-firm for side sleepers who need additional support.
 It comes with 2” gussets sewn on either side.
 You can wash this pillow in your washing machine, making it a bit lower maintenance than others on our list.